 This is my other favorite variation for teaching someone to deadlift for the first time.
 Here’s a video demonstration before we get into the details of how to perform trap bar deadlifts properly:

 Notice in the video that I’m using the high handles.
 You can also use low handles which increases the range of motion, but most people do well with the higher handles when first using this deadlift variation.

 For the most part I recommend trainees keep the reps around 5-8 when just starting with trap bar deadifts.
 If you’re an intermediate to advanced trainee and no stranger to deadlifts, then you can also do lower reps (1-3).
-I only recommend this to individuals who are certain their form is spot on.
-Intermediates and advanced trainees can also experiment with higher rep sets (10+).
-These are a brutal physical and mental challenge and not for the weak or timid.
+I only recommend working in this rep range for individuals who are certain their form is spot on.
+Intermediates and advanced trainees can also experiment with higher rep sets (10+) for a tough physical and mental challenge.
 High rep trap bar deadlifts are one of my favorite challenges.

 If you’ve been struggling with conventional and/or sumo deadlifts, or you want some much needed variety in your deadlifting arsenal, then give those two variations a try.
 Let us know how you’re doing with these, and ask any questions in the comments below!